Leicester boy: The Trials

 It was 18 July 1616.
 The first six women were made to chant a counter spell, which was intended to identify them as witches.
 John Smith would cry out in pain and distress anytime they didn't chant:

 All nine of them were hanged as witches in the trial that same day.
 The rest were imprisoned by the judges of assize, Sir Humphrey Winch and Sir Ranulph Crewe later in the year.
 Allegedly, one of the six women, listed as anonymous, confessed to the jailer that she was "in concert with her familiar, and with the other accused witches, to torment Smyth."
 She begged him to keep her secret, and the following day, she died in the cell.

 King James came passing through, and caught wind of the witchcraft trials.
 He was curious, and wanted to see who had made the accusation.
 Upon learning that it was a mere 13-year-old boy, he summoned him as quickly as possible, and promptly declared him to be a fraud.
 The five survivors were released from prison.

-Aftermath and legacy

-After the trials, Sir Humphrey and Sir Ranulph's careers took a rough hit, though they remained as judges for some time.
-English judges began to consider cases much more cautiously, in particular, if they were told by children.
-King James gave Ben Jonson the permission to write The Devil is an Ass, in which he ridiculed them for their gullibility.
-Unfortunately, King James was not quick enough to save all 15 innocent women, however, five of them survived.